NIVeriStandAdd-Ons/PXI-2514-Custom-Device/README.md

-## **NOTICE: This repository has been archived, and will no longer be maintained or accept pull requests.**

 For most applications, we recommend moving to the NI-supported [Routing and Faulting Custom Device](https://github.com/ni/niveristand-routing-and-faulting-custom-device)

-## Fault Insertion Units Custom Device ##
+## PXI-2514 Custom Device ##

-**Fault Insertion Units Custom Device** is actually three different custom devices for the 3 NI FIUs, PXI-2510, 2512 and 2514.
+**PXI-2514 Custom Device** is a custom device for the NI fault insert unit PXI-2514.

 ### LabVIEW Version ###

-LabVIEW 2011
+LabVIEW 2020

 ### Built Availability ###

-This IP is built and available for NI VeriStand 2012 and later [here](http://www.ni.com/example/31248/en/).
+This IP is built and available for NI VeriStand 2020 and later [here](http://www.ni.com/example/31248/en/).

 ### Quality, Limitations ###